Battle of Berestechko: Third day (30 June): Flight of the Tatars

-The "king insisted, at a night council, on engaging the enemy in a decisive battle the next day, Friday, 30 June".
-The Crown Army appeared out of the "morning mist in full strength" but only the Tatars engaged in skirmishes which was met by the Polish artillery.
+At a night council, the king insisted, on engaging the enemy in a decisive battle the next day, Friday, 30 June.
+The first half of the day didn't see any major fighting due to heavy mist covering the battlefield.
+Only in the afternoon did the Crown Army appear out of the morning mist in full strength, but only the Tatars engaged in skirmishes, being met by the Polish artillery.
 The Cossack defences consisted of two fortified camps, a larger for the registered Cossacks and a smaller for the peasant militia, both protected by 10 lines of chained wagons.
 At 3 p.m.
-Duke Jeremi Wiśniowiecki led a successful charge of 18 cavalry companies against the right wing of the Cossack-Tatar armies and "the zealous cavalry attack was a success: it broke up the rows of Cossack infantry and the wagons moving in corral formation".
+Duke Jeremi Wiśniowiecki led a successful charge of 18 cavalry companies against the right wing of the Cossack-Tatar armies; the cavalry attack was a success: it broke up the rows of Cossack infantry and the wagons moving in corral formation.
 However the Cossacks regrouped, pushed the Polish cavalry out of the camp and advanced further with the help of the Tatars.
-The left flank of the Polish army started to retreat when the King reinforced it with all German mercenaries under command of Colonel Houwaldt who repulsed the attack and "drove the Tatars from the field".
+The left flank of the Polish army started to retreat when the King reinforced it with all German mercenaries under command of Colonel Houwaldt who repulsed the attack and drove the Tatars from the field.

 During the fighting, a Polish nobleman called Otwinowski noticed the Tatar Khan's standard, and Polish artillery was directed to fire at it.
-The Khan's brother Amurat was wounded mortally.
-With the battle already turning against them, the Tatar forces panicked, "abandoning the Khan's camp as it stood", and fled the battlefield leaving most of their belongings behind.
-Khmelnytsky and Vyhovsky with a few Cossacks chased Khan attempting to bring him with his force back, but were taken hostage to be released when the battle was over.
+The Khan's brother Amurat was wounded mortally along with Tugay Bey, and his brother-in-law Mehmet Giray was killed.
+With the battle already turning against them, the Tatar forces panicked, abandoning the Khan's camp, and fled the battlefield leaving most of their belongings behind.
+Khmelnytsky and Vyhovsky with a few Cossacks chased the Khan, attempting to bring him with his force back, but were taken hostage to be released when the battle was over.
 A heavy rain started which complicated cavalry operations.
-With the Tatar cavalry gone, the Cossacks moved their wagons in the night to a better defensive position closer to the river, dug trenches and constructed walls to Polish surprise in the morning.
+With the Tatar cavalry gone, the Cossacks moved their wagons in the night to a better defensive position closer to the Pliashivka river, where they dug trenches and constructed walls, creating a makeshift fortress.